Serving in San Juan, Texas

 Experience daily life along the US-Mexico border.

 The Rio Grande Valley often looms large in today’s news.
-But beyond the headlines and politics lies a vibrant community requesting your help.
+But beyond the headlines and politics lies vibrant communities requesting your help.
 The families we assist struggle with the basic necessities of life.
-You can lend your hands and spirit to projects improving their living conditions through an exemplary program founded to assist migrant farm workers.
-In just one week, you can make a difference, form bonds with the people of San Juan, and learn firsthand about the issues facing this multicultural community.
+You can lend your hands and spirit to projects improving conditions through the good offices of an exemplary program founded to assist migrant farm workers.
+In just one week, you can make a positive difference, form bonds with the people of San Juan, and learn firsthand about border issues from the local people in this multicultural area.

 Community Partner & Work Projects